One Day in Basel: Top Things to See and Do

 I'll admit, the one thing that worries me the most when we travel is the possibility of missing a departure because of an unexpected strike or canceled flight.
 We planned one day in Basel beforehand to ensure we wouldn't miss the boat—but it also made for an excellent excuse to explore a new city!

-Here's our take on the best things to do in Basel when you only have one day.
+Based on our experience, here are the best things to do in Basel when you only have one day.

 Marktplatz – Basel's town square